 Eating fish, in general, is very good for you in numerous ways, especially if it comes to cold-water oily fish such as sardines.

-Here are some of the benefit of eating canned sardines:
+Here are some of the benefits of eating canned sardines:

 As you can see, canned sardines are super healthy and contain lots of excellent nutrients.
 However, many consumers wonder whether canned sardines provide the same levels of nutrients as their fresh alternatives.

-Furthermore, some consumers are concerned about levels of mercury and sodium in their canned fish.
+Furthermore, some consumers are concerned about the levels of mercury and sodium in their canned fish.

 Are these things really problems for our health?